how to make the university long distance relationship work

 Most of my readers like to stay updated via email.
 So sign up here and get an automatic email every time I post a new resource on here.

-And you can also keep up with me via social medias.
-I’m not an influencer, I put all my time into this website and also I think people trust sites like this more than social media.
-So I’m not very active on there but I try to post when I’ve done a new thing.
-TikTok.
-Instagram.
-Twitter (I’ve kind of stopped posting there now).
-YouTube.
+I’m not using social media much now to be honest.
+I put all my time into this website and also I think people trust sites like this more than social media.
+I still post on Instagram and also BlueSky when I’ve done a new thing, so you can follow me there.
+My YouTube has some of my old videos.
 You could also follow me on Reddit if you like (just starting out, so tell me which sub-reddits you’d like to see me post in).

 Funding and Support